Naming law: Kyrgyzstan

-Some Kyrgyz have been Russifying their names.

-A law to ban Russified names was proposed.
+Some Kyrgyz have been Russifying their names, which had a bill proposed on the 4th of March, 2015, that sought to ban the practice.
+The bill ultimately did not pass; instead, Kyrgyzstan citizens are since 2025 allowed to voluntarily drop suffixes of Russian origin from their surnames.

 Malaysia

-On and after 2006, the National Registration Department of Malaysia (JPN) may decline to register objectionable or undesirable names, including names based on titles, numbers, colors, vegetables, fruits, vulgarities, and equipment.
+In 2006 as well as thereafter, the National Registration Department of Malaysia (JPN) may decline to register objectionable or undesirable names, including names based on titles, numbers, colors, vegetables, fruits, vulgarities, or equipment.
 Parents who wish to register such names despite JPN objection must make a statutory declaration to that effect.

 Namibia

-In 2014, Deputy Foreign Affairs Minister Peya Mushelenga proposed banning offensive baby names such as "Shame on you" and "Ndalipo" (lit.
-'I was there').
+In 2014, Deputy Foreign Affairs Minister Peya Mushelenga proposed banning offensive babynames, such as the Oshiwambo names Mwalengwa ('Shame-on-you'), Ndalipo ('I-was-there') and Mwaningasheninoonyoko (lit.
+'What-you-did-to your-mothers'), which, according to Mushelenga, would be for the most part given by vengeful fathers.

 New Zealand

-Under the Births, Deaths and Marriages Registration Act of 1995, names are prohibited which "might cause offence to a reasonable person; or [...] is unreasonably long; or without adequate justification, [...] is, includes, or resembles, an official title or rank."
+Under the Births, Deaths and Marriages Registration Act of 1995, a name is not allowed when it "might cause offence to a reasonable person; or [...] is unreasonably long; or without adequate justification, [...] is, includes, or resembles, an official title or rank".
 This is determined by the Department of Internal Affairs, which is responsible for registering names at birth.
 The most commonly rejected name is "Justice", which is a formal title for judges in New Zealand.

-Below is a list of names banned in New Zealand:
+Below is a list of names banned in the country: